 This guide provides guidance to licensees of operating power reactors on acceptable methods and assumptions for performing evaluations of fission product releases and radiological consequences of several postulated light-water reactor design basis accidents.
-The NRC is proposing this new guide as a means to provide guidance to licensees for license amendment requests that, in whole or part, seek to modify the licensing basis methodology and assumptions for performing evaluations of fission product releases and radiological consequences of several postulated light-water reactor design basis accidents.
-It describes the sources; the scope, nature, and documentation of associated analyses and evaluations; consideration of impacts on analyzed risk; and the content of submittals acceptable to the NRC staff.
+It describes the radiological sources; the scope, nature, and documentation of associated analyses and evaluations; consideration of impacts on analyzed risk; and the content of submittals acceptable to the NRC staff.

 In 10 CFR Part 50, "Domestic Licensing of Production and Utilization Facilities," Section 50.34, "Contents of Applications; Technical Information," requires that each applicant for a construction permit or operating license provide an analysis and evaluation of the design and performance of structures, systems, and components of the facility with the objective of assessing the risk to public health and safety resulting from operation of the facility.
 Applicants are also required by 10 CFR 50.34 to provide an analysis of the proposed site.
 In 10 CFR Part 100, "Reactor Site Criteria," Section 100.11, "Determination of Exclusion Area, Low Population Zone, and Population Center Distance," provides criteria for evaluating the radiological aspects of the proposed site.
-A footnote to 10 CFR 100.11 states that the fission product release assumed in these evaluations should be based upon a major accident involving substantial meltdown of the core with subsequent release of appreciable quantities of fission products.
+A footnote to 10 CFR 100.11 states that the fission product release assumed in these evaluations should be based on a major accident involving substantial meltdown of the core with subsequent release of appreciable quantities of fission products.